Dog Spay or Neuter

 There's still some controversy among veterinarians on this timeframe.
 Some say around five to six months for smaller dogs, but in bigger dogs, research has begun to show that 18 months is a good time because some orthopedic surgeons have found that waiting for skeletal maturity before spaying and neutering makes the dog less likely to have some orthopedic conditions later on in their lives.

-In general, we'll start talking about spaying or neutering during your puppy visits, as you're getting puppy vaccines and other preventive routines in place.
+In general, we'll start talking about spaying or neutering during your puppy visits, as you're getting puppy vaccines and other preventive care in place.
 Then, we'll discuss it more seriously at the four to six-month age range.
 It doesn't necessarily mean we're going to spay or neuter at that age range, though that is an acceptable time for some dogs.
 Because the decision to spay or neuter at a certain age is tied to the size and breed of the dog, it's best to consult with your veterinarian.

 There are many benefits to dog spaying and neutering.
 As previously mentioned, pyometra, or the infection of the uterus, is an emergency.
 Unpleasant information ahead!
 The uterus fills with pus, and she can go septic and get very sick because of that.
 And, as also mentioned, these procedures can reduce the risk of cancer in male and female dogs.
 If we can spay female dogs before their first heat, we're much less likely to have incidents of mammary cancer.
 Intact male dogs can get testicular swelling, Orchitis, or Epididymitis inflammation of the tube that carries the sperm.

 There are also some behavioral conditions that we can help with spaying or neutering—things like urine marking in the house, some dominance-related behaviors, digging out from under the fence, and roaming.
 The above are all things to talk about with your vet, along with the benefits of the timing of the spay or neuter procedure.